 Whether those changes are intended to stimulate parts of the economy, benefit certain taxpayers, close loopholes or directly raise greater revenue, they can affect many taxpayers when only targeting the behaviour of a few, says Robyn Jacobson, a senior tax trainer from TaxBanter Pty Ltd.

-At the CPA Australia Public Practice Conferences in May and June 2018, Jacobson will outline the most important changes of the last 12 months and hold master classes in Victoria and New South Wales.
+At the CPA Australia Public Practice Conferences in May and June 2018, Jacobson outlined the most important changes of the previous 12 months.

 “Most of the tax policy I’m seeing at the moment is in response to groups of taxpayers who are not complying,” Jacobson says.